thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 <br />
 A list of published (extended) abstracts is available [here](abstracts).

+## 2022

+* Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske.
+[A Systematic Literature Review on Counterexample Explanation](2022-ISTa).
+In: Information and Software Technology (2022), p.
+106800. _(Available online 30 December 2021)_.
+* Laura Wartschinski, Yannic Noller, Thomas Vogel, Timo Kehrer, and Lars Grunske. [_<span style="font-variant:small-caps;">Vudenc</span>: Vulnerability Detection with Deep Learning on a Natural Codebase for Python_](2022-ISTb).
+In: Information and Software Technology (2022), p.
+106809. _(Available online 01 January 2022)_.

 ## 2021

 * Thomas Vogel, Chinh Tran, and Lars Grunske. [_A Comprehensive Empirical Evaluation of Generating Test Suites for Mobile Applications with Diversity_](2020-IST).
-In: Information and Software Technology (2021). _(Available online 25 September 2020)_.
+In: Information and Software Technology 130 (2021), p.
+106436. _(Available online 25 September 2020)_.
 * Ilias Gerostathopoulos, Thomas Vogel, Danny Weyns, and Patricia Lago. [_How do we Evaluate Self-adaptive Software Systems?_](2021-SEAMS) In: 16th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS '21.
 IEEE, 2021, pp. 59--70.
 * Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User-Study Protocol for Evaluation of Formal Verification Results and their Explanation_](2021-ICSME-RR).
 In: Registered Reports Track at the 37th International Conference on Software Maintenance and Evolution (ICSME).
 ICSME RR '21.
 2021.
 * Holger Schlingloff and Thomas Vogel, eds. [_Proceedings of the 29th International Workshop on Concurrency, Specification and Programming (CS&P 2021)_](2021-CS&P).
 Vol. 2951.
 CEUR-WS.org.
 2021.